Minnesota Lynx Finals Appearances

 Minnesota Lynx Finals Appearance History

 The Minnesota Lynx are one of the most successful teams in the WNBA when it comes to Finals appearances, especially in the 2010s.
-Their first finals appearance was in 2011 and they won their first title after they triumphed over the Atlanta Dream.
+Their first finals appearance was in 2011, and they won their first title after they triumphed over the Atlanta Dream.
 This was the start of the Lynx’s reign in the league and the start of a long string of victories.
 They got back to the Finals in 2012 but lost to the Indiana Fever.
 But they lost it in 2012, only to regain it in 2013 after defeating the Atlanta Dream in straight sets.

 The Lynx were back at their best in 2015 and successfully defended their title by defeating the Indiana Fever in the final.
-The following year they reached the finals but lost to the Los Angeles Sparks in a closely contested five-match series.
-The Lynx was able to prove its mettle in the 2017 season where they were able to clinch their fourth championship after suffering a defeat at the hands of the Sparks in the previous season.
+The following year, they reached the finals but lost to the Los Angeles Sparks in a closely contested five-match series.
+The Lynx was able to prove its mettle in the 2017 season, where they were able to clinch their fourth championship after suffering a defeat at the hands of the Sparks in the previous season.

-Over these years, the Lynx were anchored by a cast of outstanding players, which include Maya Moore, Seimone Augustus, and Sylvia Fowles, who were instrumental in the team’s finals appearances.
-The team has been able to perform well and even challenge for the championship year in and year out making the team one of the most successful teams in the WNBA.
+Over these years, the Lynx were anchored by a cast of outstanding players, which included Maya Moore, Seimone Augustus, and Sylvia Fowles, who were instrumental in the team’s finals appearances.
+The team has been able to perform well and even challenge for the championship year in and year out, making the team one of the most successful teams in the WNBA.
 Below is an account of the times the Minnesota Lynx have found themselves in a WNBA Finals series over the years:

-YearHead CoachAgainstVenueResult
+YearHead CoachAgainstResult

-2011Cheryl ReeveAtlanta DreamTarget Center, MinneapolisWon (3-0)
+2011Cheryl ReeveAtlanta DreamWon (3-0)

-2012Cheryl ReeveIndiana FeverTarget Center, MinneapolisLost (1-3)
+2012Cheryl ReeveIndiana FeverLost (1-3)

-2013Cheryl ReeveAtlanta DreamTarget Center, MinneapolisWon (3-0)
+2013Cheryl ReeveAtlanta DreamWon (3-0)

-2015Cheryl ReeveIndiana FeverTarget Center, MinneapolisWon (3-2)
+2015Cheryl ReeveIndiana FeverWon (3-2)

-2016Cheryl ReeveLos Angeles SparksTarget Center, MinneapolisLost (2-3)
+2016Cheryl ReeveLos Angeles SparksLost (2-3)

-2017Cheryl ReeveLos Angeles SparksWilliams Arena, MinneapolisWon (3-2)
+2017Cheryl ReeveLos Angeles SparksWon (3-2)

 What teams did the Minnesota Lynx lose the Championship Finals against?